fenago/machine-learning-for-finance/lab_guides/Lab_4.md

 patterns by themselves and need carefully engineered priors in order to work.

-In the second half of this chapter, we will be looking at neural network-based approaches that can automatically model time series, and often with higher accuracy.
+In the second half of this lab, we will be looking at neural network-based approaches that can automatically model time series, and often with higher accuracy.